josephw/JavaHamcrest/README.md

   * __hamcrest-generator.jar__ -- A tool to allow many Matcher implementations to be combined into a single class so users don't have to remember many classes/packages to import.
 Generates code.
   * __hamcrest-integration.jar__ -- Provides integration between Hamcrest and other testing tools, including JUnit (3 and 4), TestNG, jMock and EasyMock.

-Alternatively, if you don't care:

- * __hamcrest-all.jar__ -- Includes all of the above.

 Sources and JavaDoc jars are available for all of the above.

 Extensions